Super Easy Passion Fruit Butter Recipe

 Divide your strawberries evenly and pop them into your jelly moulds.
 Sprinkle in a small amount of mint then top them up with the apple juice mixture.

-Put them into the fridge to set and then serve908
+Put them into the fridge to set and then serve

 Story time – Penny’s Chicks